open/close all folders

 - Big Ol' Eyebrows: They are a given for a Mad Scientist look.

 - Comically Missing the Point: Alfred is urgently telling him that he needs to know how to rescue Sarah.
 What advice does the Professor give?
-"Everything can be found in a book."
+"The answer to every question in the world can be found in a book."
+And then proceeds to repeat his song about authors.

 - Insufferable Genius: His big solo "Wahrheit" is him singing about being an Insufferable Genius.